kacperpon/Intro-to-IHLT-Labs/project/notes/notes_for_28_11.md

 Is 6 enough?
 (2 in each category.. do we want / need more?)
 - Missing any suited for paraphrase detection?

+---

+Because different pre-processing techniques are to be applied, I don't think saving files is relevant anymore.